iotaledger/streams/documentation/docs/libraries/c/getting_started.md

 - reference
 ---
 # Getting Started

-Using the C bindings, you can build a Streams API that is pulled into other languages.
+You can build a Streams API that is pulled into other languages using the C bindings.
 The streams instance used for the bindings is built with the `sync-client` flag to ensure a compatible client interface using the `iota.rs iota-client` crate.

 ## Prerequisites